Agile-Pilot-LLC/realize360-node-Middleware/README.md

 # 🔒 Confidential 🔒
 ### High Level Diagram
-Note: This representation roughly represents the current state of the production application.
+Note: This representation roughly represents the current state of a single transaction between a client and a server within the production application.
 Terms are used vaguely, and some wording is inaccurate.
 ![IMG_3677](https://github.com/nicholasamato/realizeapi/assets/70933144/dbfbd1e3-1004-47fd-a83c-ddc4e337a6eb)

 ### Remote Endpoints